Woollahra Philharmonic Orchestra Mission

 The WPO now performs each program twice and reaches a wider demographic within the Woollahra community and beyond.

 The WPO also performs benefit concerts and chamber music programs, reaching outstanding levels of musical excellence, both in performance and programming.
-The Orchestra aims at striking a balance between serious music-making on the one hand and creating an atmosphere where members can enjoy themselves on the other.
+The Orchestra aims at striking a balance between serious music-making on the one hand and creating an atmosphere where our classical musician members can enjoy themselves on the other.

 The orchestra is set up as an incorporated association under the Associations Incorporation Act 1984 (NSW) and is administered by a committee made up of orchestra members.